Bastards of Young: Live performances

-"Bastards of Young" became a live favorite of the band and was infamously performed as one of the band's two songs played on Saturday Night Live (the other being "Kiss Me on the Bus").
+"Bastards of Young" became a live favorite of the band and was performed as one of the band's two songs played on Saturday Night Live (the other being "Kiss Me on the Bus").
 Against the wishes of SNL, the band cranked their amps and Westerberg shouted "Come on, fucker" to guitarist Bob Stinson.
 Producer Lorne Michaels was livid, as Replacements co-manager Russ Rieger recalled: "An assistant told me, 'Lorne Michaels wants to see you in the hall.
 I'm thinking he wants to congratulate us.
 [Instead, he yelled] 'How dare you do this?
 Do you know what you just did to this show?
 Your band will never perform on television again!'
 Finally, I figured out that Paul had said 'fuck' on the air.
 I immediately started apologizing.
 Michaels wouldn't hear of it.
 Since we were a new band and young, and a favor for Warner Bros., he could unleash.
 And he did."